 If someone told you that you need to eat more greens, what would you shop for at the grocery store?
-Leafy greens, salad greens, vegetable greens, these are all greens and all have a multitude of health benefits.
+Leafy greens, salad greens, and vegetable greens?
+These are all greens and all have a multitude of health benefits.
 Some greens that are well-known include things like spinach, kale, collard greens, cabbage, watercress, Romaine lettuce, Swiss chard, Arugula, Endive, and bok choy.
 We don’t eat a lot of greens every day but there are reasons we really need more greens.

 Knowing what greens are will help you realize why you need more greens in your diet.
 Leafy, natural ingredients add so many different nutrients to any meal.
 Those nutrients are then used by the body to help keep you healthy and fit.